 Once you’ve established a relationship, you’ll be in a much better position to close a larger sale down the line.

-Right after you converted your customer, you need to wow and excitement them.
+Right after you converted your customer, you need to wow and excite them.
 They need to have an “aha!” moment where they see the value in what you’re offering.

 Another way to create a wow moment is to let them have a small success with the product or service.
 This will show them that your product can deliver on its promises, and it will open their eyes to the possibilities of what else it can do.

 Whatever you do, make sure it’s something that will make them take notice.
-A little bit of excitement can go a long way towards increasing the lifetime value of a customer.
+A little bit of excitement can go a long way toward increasing the lifetime value of a customer.

-If we’ve done the “excite” part right (stage #5), the initial conversion help our new buyer achieve a small win.
+If we’ve done the ‘excite’ part (stage 5) right, the initial conversion helps our new buyer to achieve a small win.
 They can now see the huge potential in front of them and naturally want more (without any high-pressure selling).